 |7||x||Project Administrator activates/displays shared published Submissions via USER > MY GROUPS > Contributors & Submissions > Shared Submissions and/or monitors any shared unpublished Submissions via USER > MY GROUPS > [Project Name]|

-Both Group Administrators and Members may end mutual association.
-If Contributor (Member) leaves Group, their Submissions may continue to be displayed in Project at Contributor's discretion.
+Both Members (Contributors) and Project Administrators may end mutual association.
+If Contributor (Member) leaves the Project, their Submissions may continue to be displayed in Project at Contributor's discretion.
 Contributors should give notice of "leaving" Project to its Administrator.

-This is a relationship between Projects (Project/Class) and Groups (Business/School).
+This is a relationship between Projects and Groups.
 Projects are the "children" of their "parents," Groups.
-Think of Classes belonging to a School, like this.
+Think of classes "belonging" to a school, like this.

 After Contributors (and their Submissions) and Projects have been created as detailed above, protocol is as such, in order...